 Due to the fact that Treasuries are the basis for all other interest rates, they also make automobiles, furniture, and other consumer debt rates more affordable.
 Long-term, fixed-interest mortgage rates will remain low, which is crucial in supporting the housing market.

 What are the Downsides of Quantitative Easing?

 There are some negative effects of Quantitative Easing (QE) which will typically only be felt in the future.

 - The increase of the money supply too quickly will cause inflation.
-The flood of cash in the market may encourage reckless financial behavior and will increase prices.
+The flood of cash in the market may encourage reckless financial behavior and increase prices.
 This occurs when an increase in the money supply does not correlate with the volume of goods available for sale.